s88037z/taroko-hw/README.md

 ### The Framework

-- When taking this homework,first I need to thinking about which framework to use.the original CRA react or Nextjs.my thoughts as follows:
+- When taking this homework,first I need to think about which framework to use.the original CRA react or Nextjs.my thoughts as follows:

   - CRA React:
     - I'm way more familiar about it